An extended Wigner's friend no-go theorem inspired by generalized contextuality: Background

-\textit{Extended Wigner's friend experiments}-- The notorious measurement problem~\cite{Maudlin1995} arises because quantum theory prescribes two distinct types of time evolution for the state of a quantum system: (i) unitary, deterministic evolution for the state of a closed quantum system, and (ii) an indeterministic evolution for the state of the system after it undergoes a measurement.
+The notorious measurement problem~\cite{Maudlin1995} arises because quantum theory prescribes two distinct types of time evolution for the state of a quantum system: (i) unitary, deterministic evolution for the state of a closed quantum system, and (ii) an indeterministic evolution for the state of the system after it undergoes a measurement.
 Wigner's famous thought experiment~\cite{wigner1995remarks} illustrates this tension as follows.
 Wigner's friend performs a measurement in a sealed lab.
-Wigner, as her \textit{superobserver}, ascribes a unitary evolution (i) to her lab, while the friend’s perspective follows the indeterministic evolution (ii).
+Wigner, as her \textit{superobserver}, ascribes a unitary evolution (i) to her lab, while the friend's perspective follows the indeterministic evolution (ii).

-In recent years, no-go theorems based on extensions of Wigner’s friend argument have been developed.
+In recent years, no-go theorems based on extensions of Wigner's friend argument have been developed.
 These shift the primary tension from being between unitarity and the measurement postulate to a subtler one between unitarity and the Born rule~\cite{schmid2023review}.
-Specifically, these theorems leverage the fact that unitary operations allow Wigner to undo the friend’s measurement (erasing her outcomes) while simultaneously requiring that one obtains a joint probability distribution for the observed outcomes -- including those erased -- according to the Born rule.
+Specifically, these theorems leverage the fact that unitary operations allow Wigner to undo the friend's measurement (erasing her outcomes) while simultaneously requiring that one obtains a joint probability distribution for the observed outcomes -- including those erased -- according to the Born rule.

-The most prominent extended Wigner’s friend no-go theorems combine Wigner’s original setup with Bell's scenario.
-The first attempt was made by Brukner~\cite{brukner2015,brukner2018no}, who aimed to bypass the counterfactual nature of Bell’s theorem by ensuring that each outcome in the scenario could actually be observed by some agent.
-Indeed, Bell’s theorem appeals to hidden variables to assign definite outcomes even to measurements that are not performed.
+The most prominent extended Wigner's friend no-go theorems combine Wigner's original setup with Bell's scenario.
+The first attempt was made by Brukner~\cite{brukner2015,brukner2018no}, who aimed to bypass the counterfactual nature of Bell's theorem by ensuring that each outcome in the scenario could actually be observed by some agent.
+Indeed, Bell's theorem appeals to hidden variables to assign definite outcomes even to measurements that are not performed.
 However, critics such as Asher Peres argued against this counterfactual aspect, famously stating that ``unperformed experiments have no results'' ~\cite{peres1978unperformed}.
-Brukner’s insight was that by integrating Bell’s setup with Wigner’s, one could construct a scenario involving only observed events, with no counterfactual outcomes.
-Although Brukner’s no-go theorem fell short of fully achieving this goal, the Local Friendliness no-go theorem~\cite{bong2020strong} succeeded.
+Brukner's insight was that by integrating Bell's setup with Wigner's, one could construct a scenario involving only observed events, with no counterfactual outcomes.
+Although Brukner's no-go theorem fell short of fully achieving this goal, the Local Friendliness no-go theorem~\cite{bong2020strong} succeeded.